ronituohino/doodle-design/README.md

 - Start the development environment by running `npm run dev` in the project root directory

 After this, to connect to the client application, open a browser and connect to `localhost:3000`
-To connect to the admin application, open a browser and connect to `localhost:3050`
+To connect to the admin application, connect to `localhost:3050`
-To connect to the GraphQL Explorer, open a browser and connect to `localhost:4000`
+To connect to the GraphQL Explorer, connect to `localhost:4000`

 ## Production